digvijaysngh512/Vehicle-Specification-Extraction-from-Service-Manual-pdf-/README.md

 The service manual pdf is parsed using PyMuPDF (fitz).
 All pages are read and combined into a single raw text corpus.
 ### 2. Text Cleaning
-Remove extra spaces, Normalize line breaks, Clean special symbols This improves chunking and retrieval quality.
+Remove extra spaces, Normalize line breaks, Clean special symbols.
+This improves chunking and retrieval quality.
 ### 3. Text Chunking
-RecursiveCharacterTextSplitter, Chunk size: 800, Overlap: 100
+RecursiveCharacterTextSplitter, Chunk size: 800, Overlap: 100.
 Chunking enables efficient semantic retrieval.
 ### 4. Embedding Creation
-Each chunk is converted into vector embeddings using: sentence-transformers/all-MiniLM-L6-v2
+Each chunk is converted into vector embeddings using: sentence-transformers/all-MiniLM-L6-v2.
 These embeddings represent semantic meaning of the text.
 ### 5. Vector Database (FAISS)
 All embedding are stored in a FAISS index which allows similarity search between user queries and manual content.